alertlogic/al-agent-container/docker/README.md

 # Deploy the Alert Logic Agent Container for Docker

 ## Before You Begin
-To deploy the Alert Logic Agent Container for Docker, you will need your unique registration key.
+To deploy the Alert Logic Agent Container for Docker, you need your unique registration key.
 To find your unique registration key:

 1. In the Alert Logic console, click the Support Information icon.
 2. Click "Details."